phillipm-developer/PhillipMiguelMarkovic_T1A3/README.md

 Assigning a dictionary of substitutions (variable names and the values assigned to them) to a calculation dictionary.

 Note the use of '_list' and '_dict' to denote the data collection type and the elements they contain.
+An exception is made in the case of lists which are handled as if they were stacks, where the last element is either checked or popped off and returned.
+The suffix '_stack' is used instead of '_list'.

 ## Packages and Modules